Bonfida/sns-ip/proposals/sns-ip-1.md

 - **ARWV**: A UTF-8 Arweave hash string.
 - **SOL**: A 96-byte array representing a concatenation of a public key (32 bytes) and a signature (64 bytes).
 - **ETH**: Ethereum addresses should be represented as a 20-byte array.
-- **BTC**: Bitcoin addresses should be represented as a 35-byte array.
-This accommodates the maximum byte length across all Bitcoin address types (P2PKH, P2SH and Bech32).
-The specific format is up to the client interpretation based on the actual length and contents of the address.
-TODO: Verify
+- **BTC**: Bitcoin addresses should be represented as a UTF-8 encoded string.
+This approach simplifies client-side deserialization due to the multiple possible formats, accommodating all Bitcoin address types (P2PKH, P2SH, and Bech32).
-- **LTC**: Litecoin addresses should be represented as a 33-byte array.
-TODO: Verify
+- **LTC**: Litecoin addresses should also be represented as a UTF-8 encoded string.
+This streamlines client-side deserialization, taking into account the varying potential formats.
-- **DOGE**: Dogecoin addresses should be represented as a 34-byte array.
-TODO: Verify
+- **DOGE**: Dogecoin addresses should be represented as a UTF-8 encoded string as well.
+This ensures ease of client-side deserialization, considering the several possible formats.
 - **Email**: A UTF-8 email address string.
 - **URL**: A valid URL string.
 - **Discord**: A UTF-8 Discord username string.